TobitSoftware/chayns-toolkit/README.md

 ### Code Formatting

-All projects are using `chayns-scripts` should be formatted with [Prettier](https://prettier.io/).
-First, install Prettier and its `package.json`-formatter in your project:
+All projects using `chayns-scripts` should be formatted with [Prettier](https://prettier.io/).
+First install Prettier and its `package.json`-formatter as dev dependencies:

 ```bash
 yarn add prettier prettier-plugin-packagejson -D